Libya's ruling council hands over power to new assembly

 These include a car bomb in Tripoli near the offices of the military police and an explosion at the empty former military intelligence offices in the eastern city of Benghazi, the cradle of the revolt against Gaddafi.

-"Clearly they worry us but at the same time we are investigating them.
-We are trying to find out who is behind this," Abu Shagour told Reuters.

-"We were able to improve security from when we started but there still a way to go.
-Security is top of the agenda for whoever will be coming into power."
+"Clearly they worry us, but at the same time we are investigating them.
+We are trying to find out who is behind this," Abu Shagour said.
+"We were able to improve security from when we started, but there's still a way to go.
+Security is top of the agenda for whomever will be coming into power."

 On Sunday, security forces killed three armed men suspected of being behind seven failed bomb plots.
 That same day, the International Committee of the Red Cross suspended its work in Benghazi and the port city of Misrata after one of its compounds was attacked with grenades and rockets.